lambdacogito/lambdacogito.github.io/content/_posts/2025-01-11-neurosymbolic-part1.md

 ## What is Self-Explanation

-Self-explanation addresses the research direction of explainable AI models, in which we can understand how the AI systems work and control their behaviors when necessary.
-What locates at the core of self-explanation is the representation of a **concept**.
-Understanding the significance of conceptual representation in artificial intelligence is akin to understanding the space-time dimension in Einstein's relativity theory.
+Self-explanation is a key aspect of research into explainable AI models, enabling us to understand how AI systems operate and to control their behavior when necessary.
+At the heart of self-explanation lies the representation of concepts.
+Grasping the importance of conceptual representation in artificial intelligence is comparable to understanding the role of the space-time dimension in Einstein’s theory of relativity.

 In traditional semantic web, a concept is recorded as a symbol (e.g., 'Love' in English and '愛' in Chinese).
 In artificial neural networks (ANN), a concept is